amitsaha/amitsaha.github.io/content/docker-on-windows-notes.md

 ## Volume mounting in NodeJS applications

-Trying to do a `npm install` (for example) on a NojdeJS application inside a container with the directory volume mounted from host wouldn't work.
+Trying to do a `npm install` (for example) on a NodeJS application inside a container with the directory volume mounted from host wouldn't work.
 The issue is described [here](https://github.com/nodejs/node/issues/8897).

 My solution was to basically: